codegourmet/buildinfo-maven-example/README.md

 # buildinfo-maven-example

-This is an example maven project for rendering a build info/version file when compiling.

 This document and example code repository describes how to render a properties file containing build timestamp and more information using maven.

 ## Howto